pact-foundation/pact-plugins/examples/gRPC/area_calculator/consumer-go/README.md

 ## Generated gRPC stub

-To generate the Go code for the proto file, you need to install the Protobuf compiler (protoc), and install the Go protoc plugin, and then run `protoc --go_out=.  --proto_path ../proto  ../proto/area_calculator.proto`.
+To generate the Go code for the proto file, you need to install the Protobuf compiler (protoc), and install the Go protobuf and grpc protoc plugins, and then run `protoc --go_out=. --go-grpc_out=.  --proto_path ../proto  ../proto/area_calculator.proto`.

 ## Test method